 |2015||Serena Williams||Lucie Safarova||2-1|

-NBC and the Tennis Channel are handling TV coverage in the states.
+NBC and the Tennis Channel handle TV coverage in the states.
 Both networks can be found on cable, satellite and streaming providers.
 For other streaming options, check out the website for both networks for specific details on how you can watch on the go.
 In addition, be sure to check out your sportsbook app for any live coverage options that may be available.

 The surface of a tennis court can impact the game in a number of different ways, including the speed and spin of the ball.
 For clay courts, bounces of the ball are generally higher and slower than what you would come across on other surfaces.
 Clay courts can also impact the movement of players, and those who excel at defense can have an edge.

 While unquestionably one of the best men’s tennis players of all time, Federer has had a tough time cracking Roland Garros.
 His lone victory at the French Open came back in 2009 when he defeated Robin Soderling in three sets.
 Federer has made it to the finals four other times, losing to Rafael Nadal each time.
-He has announced he’s skipping the 2020 French Open as he recovers from arthroscopic knee surgery.

 Absolutely.
-He’s one of the top favorites in this year’s draw.
+He’s one of the top favorites in any draw.
 He was a winner at Roland Garros back in 2016, defeating Andy Murray in a four-set final.
 Djokovic has made it to the finals on three other occasions, losing to Rafael Nadal twice and Stan Wawrinka once.
 He should be among the top seeds in this year’s draw.

-This year’s official prize pool has not been unveiled as of yet.
 In 2019, winners on both the men’s and women’s side received $2.7 million.
 Each player in the draw had a minimum payout of over $50,000, which increased based on how far they advanced in the tournament.